Easy powerful video capture

 Can I use a Digital HD Camcorder with SwiftCapture?

-Yes, provided it has an HDMI output, which you can connect to your Mac via a Blackmagic device.
+Yes, provided it has an HDMI output, which you can connect to your Mac using any of the HDMI capture devices listed above.
 However note that most consumer-level HD camcorders do not output live video via their HDMI ports.
 If you are unsure, check with the manufacturer before purchase.
 The following cameras do output live video via HDMI:

 Canon HF G30